 While it may seem to make sense to put most, if not all of your marketing budget into online outlets such as Google Ads, social media, and other content management, statistics show that offline mediums should not be overlooked.
 In fact, direct mail campaigns have the 3rd highest ROI.

 “Giving back to your community and supporting local causes is an excellent way to make a big impact in your area.”

 Online marketing or digital marketing certainly has its benefits.
 For one, it is much more convenient to use.
 You can sit from the comfort of your home and launch a Google Ad campaign without ever having to call and get quotes or set up meetings.
 You can easily manage and track the success of a digital marketing campaign.
 On top of that, online marketing is usually more affordable or sometimes even free.

-While offline campaigns can take more time, more resources, and be harder to track the performance of, it can often pay off just as much, if not more than online.
+While offline campaigns can take more time, more resources, and be harder to track the performance of, they can often pay off just as much, if not more than online.

 Some examples of offline marketing: